 The Centennial Beach Park Pavilion is an added public amenity for visitors to the Boundary Bay shoreline on the Point Roberts peninsula.
 A key design feature is a thin band of clerestory windows that wrap around the pavilion, giving onlookers the impression that the timber roof slab is floating above the concrete walls.

 - The generous wood soffit of the cantilevered patio roof frames the stunning view.

 - Nail-laminated timber panels were used to create a shallow ceiling.

 - An expansive timber roof visually connects with the wooden boardwalk.

+The pavilion building houses storage, men’s and women’s washrooms, family change rooms, and café concession, and it is topped with an expansive timber roof.
 Centennial Beach Regional Park is located on the eastern side of the Point Roberts peninsula, an area of natural dunes extending along the shoreline of Boundary Bay.
-The north section of the park attracts birdwatchers and beachcombers, while the south section is dedicated to more active familyoriented pursuits.
+The north section of the park attracts birdwatchers and beachcombers, while the south section is dedicated to more active family-oriented activities.
 Located between the two, the new pavilion reflects this duality: open and welcoming to the south, sheltered and secluded to the north.
-The building is sited along an east-west axis, where a subtly sloping and terracing wood boardwalk guides visitors from an arrival plaza up to a new patio that is raised above the flood plain.
+The building is sited along an east-west axis, where a subtly sloping and terracing wood boardwalk guides visitors from an arrival plaza to a patio that is raised above the flood plain.

 “The wood elements in the Centennial Beach Park Pavilion relate directly to the natural and existing park setting.
-Wood elements in the project are expressed in many forms including surfaces that park visitors can interact with such as seating, and the boardwalk and has brought many positive comments”.
+Wood elements in the project are expressed in many forms including surfaces that park visitors can interact with such as seating, and the boardwalk,” said Adam Vasilevich, project manager, Metro Vancouver Parks.